-For the 2015-2016 school year, our referrals increased for the second year in a row.
+For the 2014-2015 school year, our referrals increased.
 We had many more referrals in April/May than the previous year.
-We had many changes in bus drivers during the year.

 Summary of Progress

 We had a decrease in the number of surveys returned by teachers.
 All were satisfied with the learning, social and physical environments.
 Teachers are still not satisfied with school-home relations.